jigish/slate/README.md

     bind key:modifiers operation parameter+

+NOTE: The tokens above can only be separated by a single space as of now.
+More intelligent config parsing to come in a future version.
+For example, this is allowed:

+    bind 1:ctrl push up

+is allowed but this is not:

+    bind     1:ctrl push            up

 #### Key ####

 key is a reference to a key on the keyboard.
 See Allowed Keys for a complete list.
 For example: the "s" key would simply be "s" while the "1" key on the number pad would be "pad1".